 The Pomme de Terre River is the northern-most tributary of the Minnesota River.
-It runs through a variety of land types, including low blufflands, woods, pasture, and some farmland.
+The river passes through a variety of landscapes, including low blufflands, woods, pasture and some farmland.

 Named for the wild turnip (which has a potato-shaped root), the Pomme de Terre is known for Class 1 rapids and fast running water over a sandy bottom.

 This river has only one segment.
 Get maps and more information.

 Note: The Pomme de Terre River shares a map with the Minnesota River (Map 1).